sirjeannot/huawei-ont-2-mqtt/README.md

 ```
 cmds=["display optic","display sysinfo","quit"]
 ```
 Fields to look for displayed by the commands before.
 The following list is the one I used, but there are more values available.
+Fields containing spaces should replace these with `-`.
+Ex: `Bip err` should be listed as `Bip-err` in the `fields[]` array.
 ```
 fields=["LinkStatus","Voltage","Temperature","RxPower","TxPower","CpuUsed","MemUsed"]
 ```